 Every other year, Paramount shares data and insights relating to its employee population in the UK helping us to see and fully understand the diverse make-up of our business.

 By law, all UK-based companies with more than 250 employees are required to publish information on an annual basis about their gender pay gap – the difference between average pay for their male and female employees.

 Here at Paramount we have been reporting our UK gender gap since 2017 and voluntarily publishing our ethnicity pay gap since 2019.
 Please click on the link below to read the 2022 report. viacomcbs-mediahub.co.uk/corporate/viacom-gender-pay-report

 We’ve launched our first ever B.A.M.E Talent Sponsorship Programme.
 It pairs junior staff members from a B.A.M.E background with a senior leader to work on a project outside their business area.
 The sponsorship is all part of creating equitable working practices.
 We’ve also launched our Female Talent Programme to help female-identifying employees develop their professional development.
 Recognising B.A.M.E and female talent is essential to us and stems from research on our company population.

 We have created three companywide Task Forces to develop initiatives that will address racial equity in every area of our business.
 Each group will have an executive chair and will critically require support from employees across our organisation.

-The UK Inclusion Board ensures our Paramount UK senior leadership team is closely aligned with our Employee Resource Groups (ERGs).
+Paramount’s Inclusion Board ensures our senior leadership team in the UK is closely aligned with our Employee Resource Groups (ERGs).

 Sound like a place where you could be you?